dekaikiwi/dekaikiwi.github.io_middleman/source/about.html.md

 **Jonathan Glassey** is a Software Enginner raised in Christchurch New Zealand, now living in Tokyo Japan.

-In addition to his experience in the field of software, Jonathan also has 10+ years of Japanese study and 3+ years of professional Japanese use under his belt.
+In addition to his experience in the field of software, Jonathan also has 10+ years of Japanese study (JLPT N1) and 3+ years of professional Japanese use under his belt.

 When he's not fighting for justice in the name of [Shuttlerock Japan](https://shuttlerock.co.jp).
 You'll often find him doing one of the following.